freerig/yanoml/README.md

    ```shell
    nix run github:freerig/yanoml#repo.vanilla.add-minecraft 1.21.1
    ```
-   (don't forget to replace 1.21.1 with the version of your choice) You should get a `repo.json` file in the working directory.
+   (don't forget to replace 1.21.1 with the version of your choice).
+   You should get a `repo.json` file in the working directory.
+   Find more infos in the ["""doc"""](#documentation).

 2. Once you have your repo, you can write a flake like that:
    ```nix